Diagnosed with hypertension? Your guide to what’s next

 Then there are the myths surrounding gender, like hypertension is more of a male issue.
 However, high blood pressure is just as significant a health risk for men and women, although there are age-related differences.
 The American Heart Association conducted research that shows women over 65 are more likely than men to get high blood pressure as after menopause, women’s blood pressure typically rises more steeply than men’s.

 Essentially, older women and younger men are risk groups.
-But the story isn’t clear cut – the research also reveals gender differences in the control of hypertension.
+But the story isn’t clear-cut – the research also reveals gender differences in the control of hypertension.
 The study found that men from ages 20 to 49 were up to 70% more likely to have uncontrolled hypertension compared to women.
 However, this trend shifts in older age groups with women are significantly more likely than men to have uncontrolled hypertension, with their risk increasing up to 63% compared to men.
 This study underscores the importance of gender-specific approaches to hypertension management and monitoring across age groups.

 Myth 3: If I had hypertension, I’d know about it

 Simple answer: probably not.
 Many people assume that if you have hypertension, you’ll know it.
 But the opposite is almost always the case.
-Hypertension often flies under the radar which is why it’s dubbed the “silent killer”.
-It can quietly be doing damage your body for years before you even realize something’s wrong.
+Hypertension often flies under the radar, which is why it’s dubbed the “silent killer”.
+It can quietly be doing damage to your body for years before you even realize something’s wrong.

 Stress is another misconception.
 It’s well known that stress causes spikes in blood pressure – the moments you “feel your blood boiling”.
 Yet, long-standing hypertension isn’t caused solely by stress.
 It’s a complex condition that’s also influenced by genetics and lifestyle.
 Alongside the “I’d know about it” myth is a belief that there’s a cure for hypertension.
 However, it’s a chronic condition that often requires lifelong management, treatment and monitoring – which is why we designed the Aktiia blood pressure system to help you continuously and unobtrusively keep your blood pressure in check.